The Best Meditation Retreats In Thailand

 Image Source

 On the first of every month, Wat Suan Mokkh invites people to participate in silent retreats for a duration of ten days.
 This is a serious retreat, and you are required to be here for the entirety of it.
 Sessions of meditation, discussions on Buddhist philosophy, yoga, and many everyday chores make up the daily schedule.
 This may be a difficult but ultimately rewarding experience; however, the accommodations are unsuitable for those who are easily offended, as you will be required to sleep on a concrete slab with little more than a straw mat, a wooden cushion, and a thin blanket for comfort.
-The distance between Bangkok to Wat Suan Mokkh is roughly 600 kilometres.
+The distance between Bangkok to Wat Suan Mokkh is roughly 600 kilometers.